 Now that you have your top three stats, you can pick if you want to be higher in Wisdom (Wis) or Intelligence (Int).
 The difference here is that Wis usually refers to anything “street smarts” related, while Int relates to book-learning and knowledge-based skills.

 You’ll almost always put Strength (Str) as your lowest, or ‘dump’ stat, because bards are basically never the muscle of the group.
-Leave the Barbarians and Fighters to lift all the heavy things – as a Bard, you ain’t about that life.
+Leave the Barbarian 5e and Fighter 5e characters in the party to lift all the heavy things – as a Bard, you ain’t about that life.

 Bard class abilities